Filing A Claim For Disability Discrimination Against Santa Ana, California Employers

 Our Santa Ana employment law attorneys assist Orange County workers with disability discrimination cases

 Contact our Santa Ana employment law attorneys assist those who have been discriminated against due to a disability.
 We will use your initial consultation to help you understand whether you have a case and to weigh your options.
 If necessary, Glen Duvel will assist you in obtaining a right to sue letter and will quickly bring a case against your employer.
 We understand that few things are as serious as one’s job and perhaps nothing is more insulting than being discriminated against.
 Contact our office today to speak with a lawyer.
-We also service the Orange County areas of Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Laguna Hills, Laguna Niguel, Lake Forest, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Tustin, Westminster, and Yorba Linda.
+We also service the Orange County areas of Aliso Viejo, Anaheim, Buena Park, Costa Mesa, Dana Point, Fountain Valley, Fullerton, Garden Grove, Huntington Beach, Irvine, La Habra, Ladera Ranch, Laguna Beach, Lake Forest, Laguna Niguel, Laguna Hills, Mission Viejo, Newport Beach, Orange, Placentia, Rancho Santa Margarita, San Clemente, San Juan Capistrano, Tustin, Westminster, and Yorba Linda.